nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3b.
-Multiple school level tags were given.
+Multiple school level subjects were given.

     * 3b1.
 EduManage shows an error message.

       Use case resumes at step 2.

 * 3c.
-No tags were given.
+No subjects were given.

     * 3c1.
 EduManage shows an error message.